Jerry Rice: Seattle Seahawks (2004)

 Rice was traded to the Seattle Seahawks six games into the 2004 season in exchange for a seventh round pick and reunited with Seattle head coach Mike Holmgren, who had previously worked with Rice as San Francisco's offensive coordinator.
-After speaking with Largent, Rice was permitted to wear Largent's retired jersey No. 80.
+Rice wore Largent's retired No. 80.
+According to Largent, Seahawks GM Bob Whitsitt misled him and Rice to increase jersey sales.
 In a Monday Night Football game against the Dallas Cowboys, Rice set the career record for combined net yards by catching a 27-yard touchdown pass from Matt Hasselbeck, his 35th career record.
 He finished that game eight receptions for 145 yards and a touchdown.
 In total Rice had 25 receptions for 362 receiving yards and three touchdowns with the Seahawks, having 30 receptions for 429 yards and three touchdowns in total for the season.
 At age 41, he managed to play 17 games in a 16-game season, as he was traded before Oakland's bye week and after Seattle's, and never missed a game, so he played six games for the Raiders and 11 for the Seahawks.
 Rice played his last non-preseason professional game for Seattle, a Wild Card Round loss to the St. Louis Rams in which he did not catch a pass.